Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Discussion

 \section{Discussion}

+Our modeling predicts two phenomena that can be compared to observations: fluid-driven aseismic slip and swarm-like seismicity, both arising as overpressure pulses migrate upward along the fault.
+Fluid-driven aseismic slip might be observable in geodetic data as a progressive decrease of plate coupling or an ascending locking depth, though trade-offs in geodetic inversions might make this hard to resolve.
+Furthermore, if the deep part of the fault has heterogeneous frictional properties, microseismicity might accompany aseismic slip, as shown by Jiang and Lapusta\cite{jiang2016deeper}.

-While a direct comparison of our model predictions to observations is beyond the scope of this study, we point out several possible connections with recent events and studies.
-Analysis of decadal scale deformation data (from GPS, leveling, and tide gauges) in the Cascadia subduction zone provides evidence for a gradual unlocking of the transition zone between the locked seismogenic zone and the deeper region of episodic tremor and slip \cite{bruhat2017deformation}.
-The data are consistent with a model in which deep aseismic slip migrates up-dip at a rate of 30 to 120~m/yr, not too dissimilar to our example simulation in Figures \ref{fig:fluid_simulation1} and \ref{fig:fluid_simulation2}.
+Analysis of decadal scale deformation data (from GPS, leveling, and tide gauges) in the Cascadia subduction zone provides evidence for a gradual unlocking of the transition zone between the locked seismogenic zone and the deeper region of episodic tremor and slip\cite{bruhat2017deformation}.
+The data are consistent with a model in which deep aseismic slip migrates up-dip at a rate of 30 to 120~m~yr$^{-1}$, not too dissimilar to our example fault valving simulation in Figs. \ref{fig:fluid_simulation1} and \ref{fig:fluid_simulation2}.
+That model, with $T = 3.17$~yr, has a migration rate of 380~m~yr$^{-1}$, and we find that increasing $T$ decreases the migration rate (e.g., $T = 31.7$~yr has a migration rate of 120~m~yr$^{-1}$, Fig. \ref{fig:propagation_rate}).